 Interested?
 Email us to learn more about these opportunities.

-This workshop, which introduces participants to CUSP and offers practical guidance for creating a successful CUSP program, is offered at last three times a year in Baltimore.
+The Armstrong Institute offers several interactive CUSP training opportunities—a one-day workshop, online learning, and a remote coaching program—to help participants to launch and sustain effective Comprehensive Unit-based Safety Program (CUSP) teams.
+The workshop, which simulates the journey of preparing, launching and sustaining a CUSP unit, is typically offered four times a year in Baltimore.
 The Armstrong Institute is also pleased to offer the workshop on-site at your location—for hospitals, health systems, hospital associations, HENS, QIOs and departments of health—to reach larger numbers of providers and administrator in a cost-effective manner.

 Please email us if you are interested in hosting a workshop outside of the United States.